Nissan Almera 1.5V Test Drive Review in Penang

 For safety wise, Nissan Almera seem doing great on the all aspect from the body construction until the advanced braking system.
 The body construction divided into 2 zones which helps to protect occupants.

 Braking system come with advanced Electronic Brake Distribution (EBD), Anti-Lock Braking System (ABS) and Brake Assist (BA).
 The pricing for Almera 1.5L V A/T is RM74,000 without additional accessories.

 Overall, Nissan Almera is a spacious with great fuel consumption and good handling car.
 But the car looks dull for the interior design and the exterior doesn’t really attractive compared to its rivals.
-But, I find Nissan Impul Almera is very sporty and attractive after the dull outlook refined with sporty skirting and wheels.
+Yet, I found Nissan Impul Almera is very sporty and attractive after the dull outlook car refined with sporty skirting and wheels.
 Nissan Impul kits can be purchase as an optional accessories from Nissan.

 My test drive story may sound dull to some of you, but still please give me a ‘Like’ at the bottom of the post